Here’s a writing prompt one of my WordPress friends, The Finicky Cynic, put out a week ago (a week ago, Allison?):

 But I’ll leave that broad discussion of music for another day and another much longer post.
 Let’s get back to specific songs, as F.C. prompted.
 Again, I don’t tend to have a let’s-put-it-on-repeat-for-infinity song.
 And I admit, too, that my hands and I are so busy at work that we don’t always get to write down the title or artist of that wow-that’s-one-awesome-song song playing on that live stream.
 (Note to self: Try writing some of those down; it may be good for a future post, if not a whole category.)

 However, I want to adjust the above prompt a little bit.
 I will talk up some songs, but I want to have a LGBT theme to this list.
-There are indeed a ton of LGBT anthems, or songs that can be considered as such (like, say, this list for example).
+There are indeed a ton of LGBT anthems, or songs that can be considered as such (like, say, this list from Time Out New York).
 But they tend to be the obvious ones that pop immediately in everyone’s mind when they hear the phrase “LGBT anthem” (e.g. “It’s Raining Men,” “Born This Way,” “I’m Coming Out”).
 I don’t mind hearing those songs every now and again, nor do I dissuade anyone from wearing a groove into the vinyl when they play them over and over.
 (Note to self: You’re not that old.)
 But I’m one who goes for “the out of the ordinary” in music sometimes.

 So, with all that said, I thought I’d highlight six songs that you may not immediately consider a LGBT anthem.
 The lyrics to some of these may not be obvious, the music may not have that dance club beat to it, or your local radio station or streaming service of choice may have never heard of it.
 But listen carefully and you’ll hear music that can strike a chord with anyone in the LGBT community.
-If you have a pride celebration of any sort, don’t fail to add this sextet to your playlist, and put them on repeat if you have to.
+If you have a pride celebration of any sort this month, don’t fail to add this sextet to your playlist, and put them on repeat if you have to.

 So, are you ready to fire up the jukebox?
 Here goes: